Adams County Democrats

 Voter Services

-Also view statewide election results for Pennsylvania and access past election results in the Adams County Election Archives.
+You can access past election results in the Adams County Election Archives.

 To vote in Pennsylvania, you must register at least 15 days before an election.
 Register online, by mail, or at a number of government agencies, including Pennsylvania Department of Transportation (PennDOT) Photo License and Driver’s License Centers.